-Table VI presents the performance comparison of three neural network classifiers and SVM as well.
+Table 1 presents the performance comparison of three neural network classifiers and SVM as well.
 The results show that a BP neural network outperforms other types of classifiers that have been implemented in this article.
 It gives us good detection rates for different types of DoS against DNS with an acceptable false alarm rate.

-V. CONCLUSIONS
+V.CONCLUSIONS

 This paper has introduced two different types of DoS attacks against DNS which are direct DoS and amplification attacks.
 The investigation of the impact of DoS attacks against DNS traffic led us to find the suspicious behaviours.
 Based on these patterns the required traffic data for analytical measurements was simulated using the most flexible network simulator, NS-2.
-Finally, a machine learning based model is proposed for detecting and classifying DoS attacks against DNS using several traffic statistics.
+Finally, a machine learning based system is proposed for detecting and classifying DoS attacks against DNS using several traffic statistics.
 Two different machine learning algorithms were evaluated for the detector engine which are neural network classifiers and support vector machines.
-For finding the optimal classifier, three of the best performed neural networks for detection and classification in intrusion detection systems were investigated.
-The performances of these classifiers were compared to another modern machine learning method which is SVM in terms of detection rate, accuracy, and false alarm rate.
-The comparison results show that a back propagation neural network outperforms other classifiers with 99.55% detection rate for direct DoS attacks, 97.82% detection rate for amplification attacks, 99% accuracy, and 0.28% false alarm rate.
+The performance comparison results show that a back propagation neural network outperforms other classifiers with 99.55% detection rate for direct DoS attacks, 97.82% detection rate for amplification attacks, 99% accuracy, and 0.28% false alarm rate.